 I have read that Aubert de Villaine has openly lamented how the domaine’s wines have become the ultimate luxury.
 (In fact, part of their business plan with the allocation system is to make the wines available to connoisseurs, and not just investors).
 The supply is very small, and the demand is very high, and thankfully they won’t compromise on quality.
 It is what it is.
 Bottles of Domaine de la Romanée-Conti will always fetch high sums.

 But I am telling you: this domaine is special, and it deserves the attention it gets.
-They manage the vineyards just as the monks did over 700 years ago: without pesticides, biodynamically, and with the advanced technology of a horse and plow.
+They manage the vineyards mostly how the monks did over 700 years ago: without pesticides and with the advanced technology of a horse and plow.
 Their understatement — in the vineyard, at the domaine, and even on the label — is emblematic of their philosophy: wines that allow nature to speak in her truest, purest voice.

 In terms of wine, I can’t think of anything holier than that.